-Are you about to create (or tweak) an opt-in landing page?
+Are you looking to create (or tweak) an opt-in landing page?
 If you want it to capture as many leads as possible, you’ll need the right tools for the job.
 In this post, we’ll share the best 30 tools to create effective opt-in landing pages.

 Landing pages are the heart of any successful conversion funnel.
-No matter what your business–whether you’re selling physical products, online services, or anything else–you need an effective method for capturing leads.
-An opt-in landing page is hands-down the best method.
+No matter what your business, whether you’re selling physical products, online services, or anything else, you need an effective method for capturing leads.
+And, an opt-in landing page is hands-down the best method.

 However, for your opt-in landing page to convert, you’ll need to invest in the right tools.
 Here are 30 that you can use to build, test, and optimize high-performing landing pages.

 Every opt-in landing page needs an effective lead capture form and an exit-intent popup that maximizes conversions.
 OptinMonster helps you design both, and the result is beautiful opt-in forms that are simple, easy to use, and powerful.

 Unlike generic opt-in forms, OptinMonster allows you to create dynamic, personalized campaigns depending on the user’s behavior on your site.

 2. Divi Theme